ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 - : int list = [2; 3; 4; 5]
 ```

 As indicated by its type `int -> int -> int list`, the function `range` takes two integers as arguments and returns a list of integers as result.
 The first `int` parameter, `lo`, is the range's lower bound; the second `int` parameter, `hi`, is the higher bound.
 If `lo > hi`, the empty range is returned.
 That's the first branch of the `if … then … else` expression.
 Otherwise, the `lo` value is prepended to the list created by calling `range` itself; this is recursion.
 Preprending is achieved using `::`, the cons operator in OCaml.
 It constructs a new list by adding an element at the front of an existing list.
-Progress is made at each call; since `lo` has just been appended at the head of the list, `range` is called with `lo + 1`.
+Progress is made at each call; since `lo` has just been prepended at the head of the list, `range` is called with `lo + 1`.
 This can be visualised this way (this is not OCaml syntax):

 ```
    range 2 5